Internship program

 Project-specific requirements:

-This project requires a background in the field of solid state physics or 2D materials.
-First experience in quantum transport measurements or programming (python) is beneficial but not required.
+This project requires a good understanding in solid-state physics or 2D materials.
+Experience in quantum transport measurements or programming in Python is beneficial but not required.